adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 26/11/20

+* Came across [this](https://www.shreya-shankar.com/making-ml-work/) wonderful article highlighting the real world challenges of deploying and using ML systems and the need for 'data-ing' besides modelling

 ## 25/11/20

 * After building an initial working algorithm, the fastest way to improve/understand more on how to apply it, is to run it on a middle sized real world